common-workflow-language/common-workflow-language/specification/tool-description.md

 - "order" (type: integer, default: 0) The sort order, relative to other command line arguments at the same adapter nesting depth.

-- "separator" (type: string, default: none) The separator beween the prefix and the value.
-If the value of separator is a single space, the prefix and field value will be separate entries in the command line arguments array; otherwise the command line entry will be a single entry which is the concatination of prefix+separator+value.
+- "separator" (type: string, default: none) The separator between the prefix and the value.
+If the value of separator is a single space, the prefix and field value will be separate entries in the command line arguments array; otherwise the command line entry will be a single entry which is the concatenation of prefix+separator+value.

 - "itemSeparator" (type: string, default: none) If the field value is an array,